Of course, you want to improve your rankings for a specific, target keyword.

 Today, Google operates under an entirely different algorithm.
 It uses a process known as “semantic search,” which analyzes the intent behind a search query, then tries to find the most relevant answers for that query.

-Because of this, being relevant is no longer a matter of direct keyword frequency—for example, to rank for “cheap sleeping bags,” you no longer need to focus on “cheap sleeping bags” specifically.
+Because of this, being relevant is no longer a matter of direct keyword frequency—for example, to rank in search engines for “cheap sleeping bags,” you no longer need to focus on “cheap sleeping bags” specifically.
 Instead, you must focus on topics for your content—for example, “sleeping bags” could be a broad topic keyword, and you could use that keyword to generate articles like “The best sleeping bags for camping” or “10 qualities every sleeping bag needs.”
 Your keyword choice doesn’t have to match on a one-to-one basis; instead you can focus on generalities.

 These “topic keywords” are generally more extended phrases than traditional keywords.
 “Long-tail keywords,” which are search phrases consisting of several words, can be ranked for naturally because of the types of content titles you choose pertaining to those topic keywords.